Pankajrao55/Car-rental-system-Java_project/README.md

 # Car-rental-system-Java_project
-This project is based on Java.
+This project is based on Java.The user can select the car and its model according to its availability.

 # 🚗 Car Rental System